Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 If rocks are difficult to find, you can always consider purchasing this rock set on Amazon.

-Use this summer to teach your homeschoolers how to grow into responsible and well organize adults by giving them an opportunity to plan a BBQ dinner for the family.
+Use this summer to teach your kiddos how to grow into responsible and well-organized adults by allowing them to plan a BBQ dinner for the family.

-Of course, you will need to assist them but allow them to take the lead while you lend support when needed.
+Of course, you will need to assist them ( depending on age), but allow them to take the lead while you lend support when needed.

-Instead of purchasing your fruits and vegetables from your local supermarket, why not take a trip to your local farmer’s market instead this summer?
+Instead of purchasing your fruits and vegetables from your local supermarket, why not take a trip to your local farmer’s market this summer?
+It’s a beautiful way to support your local farmers, while eating healthy wholesome foods.

 8. Stem experiments